canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

         not an admin, read "[From your workstation](#from-your-workstation)" to know how to register the existing controller in your workstation.

+4. If the worker is deployed in a Canonical infrastructure, you also need to ensure that the proper squid proxy and firewall configurations are set to allow traffics between the cluster and the temporal staging, the grafana, karapace, kafka, and google-oidc-related servers are permitted.

 ## Deploying the charm with Terraform

 This is the preferred option (Terraform should already be installed, but if not,